ho-thanh-und/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+* 2a.
 The list is empty.
+   * 2a1.
+Notify user about the empty list.

   Use case ends.